Glossary of video terms: B

-Brightness:- The attribute of visual perception in accordance with which an area appear to emit more of less light.
+Brightness:- The attribute of visual perception in accordance with which an area appear to emit more or less light.
 (Luminance is the recommended name for the photo-electric quantity which has also been called brightness.)

 Broadband:- In TV system use, a device having a bandpass greater than the band of a single VHF TV channel.

 Burned-In-Image:- Also called burn.
 An image which persists in a fixed position in the output signal of a camera tube after the camera has been turned to a different scene or, on a monitor screen.